|

 [21] The appellant criticizes the trial judge for having convicted the appellant after accepting the evidence that the co-accused, Tomasi had admitted the farm to be belonging to him.
 Paragraphs 17 and 21 of the summing-up and paragraph 5 of the judgment show the evidence regarding as to who had owned the farm.

-house of the accused but the accused was arrested.
-The co-accused showed the P team where his farm was loas located.
+[17] The other Police officers called by the prosecution, stated in their evidence the circumstances under which the accused was arrested.
+According to them, the Police decided to conduct a raid in the Viani village for illicit drugs on 21st March 2015.
+During this raid, the houses of the accused and the other co-accused were searched.
+No illicit drug was found from the house of the accused but the accused was arrested.
+The co-accused showed the Police team where his farm was located.
 The accused remained in the Police vehicle with two others.
 He did not go with co-accused to show the farm.
-After about 2 hours
+After about 2 hours the Police party returned with plants of marijuana and thereafter proceeded to Savusavu Police Station where the accused was interviewed.

->[22] However,ever, it is clear that throughout the summing-up and the judgment there is nothing to indicate that the trial judge had contemplated the criminal liability of the appellant for cultivation to be based on ownership of the farm.
+[22] However, it is clear that throughout the summing-up and the judgment there is nothing to indicate that the trial judge had contemplated the criminal liability of the appellant for cultivation to be based on ownership of the farm.
 In fact as a matter of law ownership has nothing to do with cultivation.
 Nor has the state run its case on such a basis.

 [23] Therefore, the appellant has no real prospect of success in the appeal on this ground of appeal.